dagronf/DSFAppearanceManager/README.md

 A class for simplifying macOS appearance values and detecting setting changes (Swift/Objective-C).

+Supported back to macOS 10.11 with sensible fallbacks on older systems to reduce the `#available/@available` dance in your code.

 ## Why?

 If you're performing custom drawing within your macOS app, it's important to obey the user's display and accessibility settings when performing your drawing so you can adapt accordingly.

+1. On different macOS systems, the method for retrieving these values can differ (and on earlier systems are quite difficult to extract reliably).
+This library wraps away all these inconsistencies so your code can remain clean(er).
-Secondly, when the user changes their settings (eg. when the system changes automatically light/dark modes) I wanted my app to be notified of the change so I can update the drawing to match the new setting(s).
+2. When the user changes their settings (eg. when the system changes automatically light/dark modes) I wanted my app to be notified of the change so I can update the drawing to match the new setting(s).

 ## Appearance